LeTo37/Bionic_Wrench_Automation_Project/Electronics/README.md

 The brains of the project allowing for the electromagnet to be triggered at the right time and controlling the rotation and timing of the stepper motor is a [PIC32MX250F128B](../Docs/PIC32MX1XX2XX-28-36-44-PIN-DS60001168K.pdf) microcontoller.

 The breakout schematic of this microcontroller, necessary for programming as well as interaction at a 3.3V logic level, is shown below.
-It includes a 3.3V voltage regulator, a [Pololu](https://www.pololu.com/) breakout board of a micro-usb connector as well as a MPLAB Snap for programming.
+It includes a 3.3V voltage regulator, a <a href="https://www.pololu.com/" target="_blank">Pololu</a> breakout board of a micro-usb connector as well as a MPLAB Snap for programming.

 ![PIC32_BREAKOUT](PIC32_BREAKOUT.png)